Elsa Olenius: Professional life

-As a children's librarian at Hornsgatan Library, Olenius began holding storytelling events for children, and in the 1930s she began her children's theatre activities, in which children were actively involved through drama and pantomime.
+As a children's librarian at Hornsgatan Library, Olenius began holding storytelling events for children, and in the late 1920s and 1930s she began her children's theatre activities, in which children were involved with drama and pantomime.
+Influenced by her own childhood, she focused on storytelling at a time when it was critiqued for being "un-nuanced" and "black-and-white".

 In 1942, with the support of the Social Democratic Municipal Commissioner, Oscar Larsson, Olenius was able to take over a room in the civic hall Medborgarhuset, where Ingmar Bergman had previously directed plays for both children and adults.
 There, Olenius began an open house for the children of Södermalm on Saturdays.
 Children between the ages of seven and sixteen could try pantomime theatre and improvisation to music, as a continuation and expansion of the storytelling sessions.
-It was first called Barnens egen teater ('the Children's Own Theatre'), and then Vår teater ('Our Theatre') from 1955, when the children's theatre activities became an institution in their own right within the Children's Welfare Board, with new branches in the suburbs of Stockholm.
+She encouraged children to actively experience the roles, stating, "But most important of all is that thought and empathy are given enough time.
+For those who play pantomime, the rule applies: Think, see and feel before you move!
+Let your eyes react first, then your face, head – and finally the rest of your body!"
+The theatre was first called Barnens egen teater ('the Children's Own Theatre'), and then Vår teater ('Our Theatre') from 1955, when the children's theatre activities became an institution in their own right within the Children's Welfare Board, with new branches in the suburbs of Stockholm.
 Olenius then conducted a theatre management course to provide them with trained theatre managers.
 She also published several collections of plays to be performed by children, with the aim of promoting their personalities and development.

 She was also on the jury of the Rabén & Sjögren screenplay competition, where Astrid Lindgren's first book The Confidences of Britt-Mari won second prize.

 In 1958, Olenius was appointed to the first children's theatre consultant position established in Sweden.

 Olenius died in Danderyd in 1984 and is buried in Norra begravningsplatsen.